goetas/DoctrineMigrationsBundle/Resources/doc/index.rst

     $ php bin/console doctrine:migrations:status

-This command will show you generic information about the migration status, as how many migrations have been already executed, which still needs to run, and the database in use.
+This command will show you generic information about the migration status, as how many migrations have been already executed, which still need to run, and the database in use.

 Now, you can start working with migrations by generating a new blank migration class.
 Later, you'll learn how Doctrine can generate migrations automatically